• About UGM

 Related Posts

-On Monday, May 4, 2026, the Master of Science and Doctoral Program (MD) of the Faculty of Economics and Business, Universitas Gadjah Mada (FEB UGM) held a workshop titled “Academic Writing for Higher Impact Journals” […].
+On Tuesday, May 26, 2026, Department of Economics and Master of Science and Doctoral Program (MD) of the Faculty of Economics and Business, Universitas Gadjah Mada (FEB UGM), in collaboration with the ASEAN+3 Macroeconomic Research […].

 Recent Posts